nongiach/arm_now/README.md

 | x86-64 | x86-64-core-i7 |
 | aarch64 | aarch64 |

-# Upcoming features
-- briged network

-# Q & A

 ## How to exit qemu

 Press "Ctrl + ]" (Ctrl + altgr + ] on azerty).

-## Where filesystem and kernel come from ?

-It's based on buildroot, we download them from https://toolchains.bootlin.com/downloads/releases/toolchains/

-## Is it a real virtual machine ?

-Yes, it's a real virtual machine we use qemu-system-\*.
-It's not a container or something based on chroot.
-You can fully debug any elf, all syscall are implemented.

-## Who uses arm_now ?

-Folks around the world to safely fuzz a program without breaking the host, or exploit/reverse a ctf challenge.
-If someone sends you a x86-64 binary that you don't trust just 'arm_now start x86-64 --sync' and you will be able to safely run it.

 ## Writeups